phiamo/MopaBootstrapBundle/README.md

 License
 -------

 This bundle is under the MIT license.
-For more information, see the complete [LICENCE](LICENCE) file in the bundle.
+For more information, see the complete [LICENSE](Resources/meta/LICENSE) file in the bundle.